makrai/notes/zhang20-fewsample-finetune.md

     https://github.com/huggingface/transformers/issues/265
 * remedies we experiment with for each issue have overlapping effect
-  * eg allocating more training iterations can eventually compensate for using the non-standard biased optimizer, even though
+  * eg allocating more training iterations can eventually compensate for using the non-standard biased optimizer
   * the combination of a bias-corrected optimizer and re-initializing some of the pre-trained model parameters can reduce fine-tuning computational costs
 * we re-evaluate several techniques proposed to stabilize few-sample fine-tunin